abirvalarg/lua-ini/README.md

 [a]         # Appending section `a` a=22        # Parser will set new value for `a` without raising any errors

 [__path]    # This name is not allowed and parser returns nil insted of table.
-Reason and error number also returned as 2nd and 3rd variables
+            #Reason and error number also returned as 2nd and 3rd variables
 ```

 # Other files
-- `lua/` - Lua headersand binaries for building library
+- `lua/` - Lua headers and binaries for building library
 - `a.ini` - example ini file
 - `main.lua` - test script